By Sonia Hickey and Ugur Nedim

 The Children’s Court applies different sentencing principles and laws which place a greater emphasis on diversion and rehabilitation than the regime applied to adults.
 It is not until a person turns 18 (or 17 in Queensland) that they can be tried in an adult court.

 The law is a little more complicated when it comes to children aged between 10 and 14.
-Most Western countries, including Australia, apply the principle of doli incapax to that age bracket – which is a presumption that children of that age are incapable of forming the intention required to commit crimes.
+Most Western countries, including Australia, apply the principle of doli incapax to that age bracket – which is a presumption the kids are incapable of forming the intention required to commit crimes.

 This, however, is a rebuttable presumption – meaning that if the prosecution is able to establish that the child understood what they were doing was ‘seriously wrong’ – along with each element of the offence in question – the child can be tried and convicted of a crime.